flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 ---
-title: Navigatate to a new screen and back
+title: Navigate to a new screen and back
 ---